Dr Joachim Ermer, Ermer Quality Consulting

 Presentations, case studies and open discussions will help participants learn more about the lifecycle management of pharmaceutical products / analytical methods and provide a forum for discussing ICH´s new guideline.

 Participants will thus have the opportunity to give Feedback and ask questions directly to ICH´s Q12 Implementation Working Group (IWG) members on how to move forward with the transition to and implementation of the lifecycle approach.

 The meeting will also address topics such as:

-- How could Postapproval Change Management Protocols (“Global Comparability Protocols”) look like?
+- How could Postapproval Change Management Protocols look like?

-- Validation as part of lifecycle activity: What is the impact of ICH Q12 on analytical method and process transfer?
+- What is the impact of ICH Q12 on analytical method and process validation and transfer?

 The ECA wishes to actively involve QA personnel dealing with global change management, analytical chemists, QC analysts, R&D scientists, as well as manufacturing scientists (process developers) and managers, and regulatory affairs specialists and regulators.

 For our Live Online Training Courses and Webinars, we use Cisco WebEx, one of the leading suppliers of online meetings.